The British National Bibliography Exclusions

 - Local government publications of an administrative nature, e.g. minutes and agendas of meetings, information leaflets and booklets

 - Electoral rolls

 - Official town guides published by or for local councils/authorities

-- Any item which carries sound and/or moving images e.g. audiobooks, audio CDs, DVDs containing films, television programmes etc., podcasts, computer games
+- Any published media where the majority of recorded content is sound and/or moving images e.g. audiobooks, audio CDs, DVDs containing films, television programmes etc., podcasts.

 - 'Toy' books, e.g. wipe-clean books, bath books